Do you believe in heroes?

 Believe in each other.

 I believe in heroes.
+I believe you are a hero.
 Do you?
-I’d love to hear from you.
 Who are some of your heroes?